redbrick/docs/docs/aperture/firewall.md

 ### Users

-Every elected admin should hold an account on the UDM Pro to configure its rules.
+The current elected admins should all have access to the rbadmin account on the firewall.
 Rootholders **should not** have access to the firewall unless they are explicity granted access.

 The owner account of the unifi equipment is `rbadmins` (email: elected-admins@redbrick.dcu.ie) with the password stored in pwsafe under `unifi`.